MMACS11DC1-2025/class-exercises-JaydenWong754/6.7/README.md

 My program works fully as intended, fullfilling all of the code's requirements.
 It processes the image, evaluate its alive score, prints the top 5 results, and allows the user to search an image for its alive percent.

-something "advanced" I tried to incorporate was weighing green pixels over 210 to have a extra weight of 1.2 percent, rewarding lawns with brighter greener grass to shine.
+something "advanced" I tried to incorporate was weighing green pixels over 210 to have a extra weight of 1.5 percent, rewarding lawns with brighter greener grass to shine.
+I added this later, so it was not previously mentioned.
+Lawns with brighter grass are likely more healthy, so I reward them more with a small boost

 CODE PERFORMANCE ANALYSIS
-- not done, as it wont let me run it on my laggy computer and its 2:30 am -will get done asap
--computer keeps crashing
+I decided to run my program 5 times to determine my approx run time

+It took 0.040s to import the PIL, 0.141s to load the image, and 6.038s to do the loop.
+All in all it took 6.476s.
+It took 0.043s to import the PIL, 0.136s to load the image, and 5.724s to do the loop.
+All in all it took 6.143s.
+It took 0.049s to import the PIL, 0.148s to load the image, and 5.723s to do the loop.
+All in all it took 6.148s.
+It took 0.037s to import the PIL, 0.148s to load the image, and 5.553s to do the loop.
+All in all it took 5.965s.
+It took 0.036s to import the PIL, 0.146s to load the image, and 5.708s to do the loop.
+All in all it took 6.113s.

+My program consistantly takes 6 seconds, down, previously from the 11 seconds I had before.

+This is because putting selection sort inside binary search really messed and slowed the program.
+In addition, my code was full of bugs, so after optimizing, I reduced it down to 6 seconds.

+The loop takes the most amount of time, as